-If there is a Rule #1 in Family Law that spouses should follow during divorce proceedings, this it: Do not listen to friends, family, or others who have been through their own divorces or who believe they know “the system.”
+If there is a Rule #1 in Family Law that spouses should follow during divorce proceedings, this is it: Do not listen to friends, family, or others who have been through their own divorces, or who believe they know “the system.”
 Usually they are wrong—and sometimes very wrong.
 The most important thing a client can do (for ex., in the case of custody) is understand what is “real” and what is not.
 Every case is different and whatever the result was of your cousin George’s divorce, it is of little-to-no help in understanding or predicting what will happen in your case.

 Below are seven clarifications about child custody, an emotional issue that many parents hold misguided beliefs about.

 1) Custody is not only about where a child lives – “Physical custody” is just one part of the custody decision process that a judge must consider.
 “Legal custody” is the other.
 Legal custody grants the chosen parent the responsibility to make decisions for the child concerning issues such as medical care and schooling.
 In California, the most common outcome is that the parents share legal custody.
 Both types of custody are separate decisions wrapped up in any custody order.

 2) Do not assume you will automatically be named primary caretaker – Simply because you were the person who has taken care of the kids most of the time while you were married does not automatically mean the judge will name you primary caretaker in the court’s orders.
 In fact, the court will “aim” towards a 50/50% time share.
 Since you and your ex are no longer together, prior arrangements will not determine what the future custody arrangement looks like.

 3) The employment status of you and your spouse will not impact the court’s decision much – The courts today are very comfortable giving custody or visitation time to a parent who works, as long as appropriate care arrangements are made for the time the parent is at work.